When (if) should I upgrade my stand up paddleboard

-If you’ve just purchased your first stand up paddle board then this mightn’t be for you.
+If you’ve just purchased your first stand up paddle board then this might not be for you.
 Or perhaps maybe you’ve already discovered an arm of SUP that really takes your fancy.
-Either way there’s, at some point, going to be the question surrounding equipment upgrade.
+Either way, at some point, there’s going to be the question surrounding equipment upgrade.

 When we talk about upgrading it’s mostly to do with increasing the performance of your board or paddle and therefore overall efficiency and enjoyment.
 Recreational paddling, which most people do (at least when they start), is all about getting to grips with SUP‘s fundamentals and generally floating about, having fun, mostly in good weather.
-For some, this progresses to other avenues of the activity and seeing what you can do with your new toy.
-It could be SUP adventuring, SUP surfing, racing or any one of the other avenues that stand up paddling offer.
-Whilst your trusty 10’6 is perfectly adaptable to these specific disciplines there are other bits of equipment designed to make things more efficient (we use this word a lot but it’s very applicable).
+For some, this progresses to other avenues of the activity and seeing what you can do with your new board.
+It could be adventure paddleboarding, SUP surfing, paddleboard racing, whitewater paddling or any one of the other avenues that stand up paddling offer.
+Whilst your bargain all round paddleboard might be perfectly adaptable to these specific disciplines, there are other bits of equipment designed to make things more efficient and a lot more fun (we use this word a lot but it’s very applicable).

 Now don’t get us wrong, we’re not suggesting chop in your original stand up paddle board.
 In fact, as you get more into SUP having a quiver of equipment is a good thing.
 This maximises your time on the water and, again, allows you to choose the right tool for the job in hand.
 You don’t need to go mad, although some keen beans do own multiple sleds.